What is customer lifecycle management?

 Real-time visibility: Everyone knows where each account sits in the journey

-How ZoomInfo helps: ZoomInfo Marketing orchestrates campaigns across email, social, and ads, while website chat and FormComplete capture inbound interest in real time.
-Cloud partner integrations keep data standardized across platforms.
-Smartsheet used ZoomInfo to align sales and marketing around unified data, improving collaboration and pipeline quality.
+ZoomInfo Marketing orchestrates campaigns across email, social, and ads, while website chat and FormComplete capture inbound interest in real time.
+Cloud partner integrations keep data standardized across platforms, so marketing, sales, and customer success are always working from the same account picture.
+Smartsheet used ZoomInfo to align sales and marketing around unified data, resulting in an 84% increase in MQLs and a 26% increase in opportunity rate.

 Most B2B buying happens anonymously before prospects fill out forms.
 Predictive intelligence detects interest early, letting teams engage high-intent accounts before competitors know they're in-market.